Role of the Security Council

 Security Council Open Debates on Children and Armed Conflict

-The Security Council meets every year during the Open Debate on Children and Armed Conflict where the Special Representative, on behalf of the Secretary-General, presents his annual report on children and armed conflict and where Member States can comment on the most recent trends.
-With a resolution or presidential statement, the Security Council traditionally concludes the debate and decides which action has to be taken to address the most pressing child protection issues.
+The Special Representative for Children and Armed Conflict, on behalf of the Secretary-General, presents his annual report on children and armed conflict during Open Debates of the Security Council on children and armed conflict.
+During the Open Debate, Member States can comment on the situation of children affected by armed conflict around the world.
+The Security Council often concludes the debate by the adoption of a resolution or presidential statement, and decides which action has to be taken to address the most pressing child protection issues.

 Tools to strengthen child protection compliance

-With the adoption of eight resolutions and several presidential statements, the Security Council has developed important tools to strengthen child protection and to bring perpetrators into compliance with international standards.
+With the adoption of resolutions and several presidential statements, the Security Council has developed important tools to better protect children and to bring perpetrators into compliance with international standards.
 These tools include:

-In 2001, the Council passed Resolution 1379 which recommended that the Secretary-General list parties in his annual report who recruit and use children.
-Killing and maiming and sexual violence in conflict (Resolution 1882 in 2009) and attacks on schools and hospitals (Resolution 1998 in 2011), were later added as criteria for listing.
+In 2001, the Council adopted Resolution 1379 which recommended that the Secretary-General list parties in his annual report who recruit and use children.
+Killing and maiming, sexual violence in conflict (Resolution 1882 in 2009) and attacks on schools and hospitals (Resolution 1998 in 2011), were later added as criteria for listing.